-The recovery just after the end of training will be a key and determining point in the performance and positive evolution of the athlete or active individual in accordance with their objectives.
+Recovery right after the end of training will be a key and determining point in the performance and positive evolution of the athlete or active individual in accordance with their goals.

-In this article our collaborator Nutrisport, will tell us a series of very interesting topics about the recovery of training and how to improve our performance through nutrition
+In this article our collaborator Nutrisport, will tell us a series of very interesting topics about training recovery and how to improve our performance through nutrition

-- The recuperative and restorative sleep: determining factor to adapt to a workload.
+- Restful and restorative sleep: determining factor to adapt to a workload.

 - What happens when I am not recovering optimally and what consequences can it have?